Microcard Metadata Innovation: TRAIL and JSTOR Digital Stewardship Service

 The Technical Report Archive and Image Library (TRAIL), a long-standing program of the Center for Research Libraries (CRL), is advancing its mission to preserve and provide access to government technical reports by joining the JSTOR Digital Stewardship Service charter program.

-TRAIL has been working since 2018 to digitize the Atomic Energy Commission (AEC) microcard collection housed at the University of Arizona.
-The full digitization effort began in 2020, encompassing 33,000 reports across more than 50,000 microcards.
-Cataloging started in 2021, and as of September 2025, just over 20% of the reports have been cataloged and made freely available through the TRAIL search interface.
+In 2018, TRAIL initiated a project to digitize the Atomic Energy Commission (AEC) microcard collection from the University of Arizona.
+Microcards are an opaque microform implemented and used by the AEC starting in the 1950s.
+The full project, digitizing 33,000 reports printed on more than 50,000 microcards, began in 2020.
+After the digitization was complete, cataloging began in 2021, and as of September 2025, only a little over 20% of the reports have been catalogued and are freely available through the TRAIL search interface

 This partnership reflects CRL and TRAIL’s commitment to innovation in digital preservation and access, ensuring that valuable historical materials are discoverable and usable by researchers worldwide.